EhisonBP/GobiernoMovil/README.rst

 Licencia GPL v3
 ###############

+Copyright (C) 2012 Centro Nacional de Tecnologías de Información.
-**"Gobierno Móvil"** es un producto de **"Gobierno en Línea"**.
+Gobierno Móvil es un producto de Gobierno en Línea Venezuela.

-Copyright (C) 2011 Richard Ricciardelli.
-Centro Nacional de Tecnologías de Información.
+Copyright (C) 2011-2012 Richard Ricciardelli.
 All Rights Reserved.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by